great-dad/demo3/README.md

 # demo3

-this is a demo repo
+this is a demo repo using git.